 Retail is the second highest employable sector in India after information Technology.
 Retailers today must take complex decisions about selecting the appropriate target market, products, price and presentation of the merchandise.
 This is in addition to training and motivating retail employees.
-Retailers must build a path based on well-developed strategic plans and use state-of-the-art information and distribution systems to be viable.
-Having a clear understanding of the fundamentals of retailing would help to survive and prosper in theretail jungle.
+Retailersmust build a path based on well-developed strategic plans and usestate-of-the-art information and distribution systems to be viable.
+Having a clear understanding of the fundamentals of retailing would help to survive and prosper in there tail jungle.

-- o To provide an understanding of the concepts of Retail. - To impart knowledge to analyze the retail strategy and process of strategy formulation. - o To evaluate the function of merchandizing and determine the pricing strategies of merchandize. - o To analyze the methodology of retail operations, specifically emphasizing on key activities and relationships. - To apply the tools of retail communication mix and test the role of branding in retail marketing.
+- 1. To provide an understanding of the concepts of Retail. - 2.
+To impart knowledge to analyze the retail strategy and process of strategy formulation. - 3.
+To evaluate the function of merchandizing and determine the pricing strategies of merchandize. - 4.
+To analyze the methodology of retail operations, specifically emphasizing on key activities and relationships. - 5.
+To apply the tools of retail communication mix and test the role of branding in retail marketing.

-Introduction to Retail: Meaning of Retail, the functions of Retailer, significance of retail, the evaluation of retail formats, understanding retail formats, the evaluation of retail, and drivers of retail locations, types of locations, steps involved in choosing a retail location, trade area and their evaluation, franchising- advantages and disadvantages.
+IntroductiontoRetail: Meaning of Retail, the functions of Retailer, significance of retail, the evaluation of retail formats, understanding retail formats, the evaluation of retail, and drivers of retail